sweattep/modern_quotes/README.md

 >I've always been a gamer

+>The greater the outward show, the greater the inward poverty

 >Gift cards or gift certificates that can be redeemed only for goods or services, and not for cash, are allowed.

 >No one teaches us how to run our own businesses